Hurricane Laura: Elsewhere

 Moderate to heavy rainfall impacted the eastern half of Oklahoma, prompting a flash flood warning in Le Flore County.
 Outflow from the storm also generated a band of southwest-moving thunderstorms that extended from Oklahoma City southward to the Texas border.

 In Tennessee, a flash flood warning was issued in Memphis and tornado and severe thunderstorm warnings were issued in the western part of the state late on August 27.
-The next day, more warnings issued, including one tornado warning for areas just north of Nashville, which had been hit by a high-end EF3 tornado just under six months earlier.
+The next day, more warnings were issued, including one tornado warning for areas just north of Nashville, which had been hit by a high-end EF3 tornado just under six months earlier.
 Two EF0 tornadoes were confirmed in the state.

 Multiple tornado warnings were also issued in Southern Missouri, Kentucky, Northern Alabama, and Eastern Maryland.
 Four tornadoes were confirmed in Alabama with three being rated EF1 while the other was rated EF0.

 Aftermath

 Haiti

 Following the passage of Laura, Haiti's Directorate General of Civil Protection (DGCP) began damage assessments.
 The agency quickly distributed food kits to affected residents in the Ouest, Nippes, Sud-Est, and Sud departments.
 Water treatment products were sent to Anse-à-Pitres and Belle-Anse by the National Directorate for Drinking Water and Sanitation.
 The World Health Organization (WHO) and Pan American Health Organization (PAHO) deployed medical teams across the country to assist the Haitian National Red Cross Society, though transport of victims was hampered by limited access to ambulances.
 Eleven schools were converted to shelters; however, many evacuees opted to stay with neighbors or relatives due to fears of COVID-19.